waseemhnyc/MRF-SDN/Aerial-Robot-Tools/ROS/README.md

 Users should be aware when testing code with props!

-Before attempting to program an Aerial Robot you first need to make or buy one and make sure its stable enough to maintain a steady hover.
+Before attempting to program an Aerial Robot you first need to make or buy one.
+You also need to tune your aerial robot so thats its stable enough to maintain a hover.
 Refer to the folder Building-A-Aerialrobot to understand how to build one and what are the necessary hardware components.

 ### Installing MAVROS

+MAVROS is a ROS package responsible for handling any mavlink communication that your flight controller is expecting or returning.

+Use the following command to download the mavros:

+		$ sudo apt-get install ros-{ROS_DISTRIBUTION}-mavros ros-{ROS_DISTRIBUTION}-mavros-extras
+		$ sudo apt-get install ros-kinetic-mavros ros-kinetic-mavros-extras

+After the installation try to find the mavros launch file by running the command:

+		$ roslaunch mavros apm.launch

+If this is successful and you are able to find apm.launch then you know your installation was successful.
+If your computer is not able to find this launch file then you should restart your computer and try it again.

 ### Using MAVROS